rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part00/README.md

 ## <a name="0-5"></a>0.5 - Convenience Methods for Collections

-Many convenience methods in Java SE 9:
+Many convenience methods have been added in Java SE 9:

 ![Figure 0.10](img/figure0-10.png)

-Key Collections interfaces:
+A reminder of the key Collection interfaces:

 ![Figure 0.11](img/figure0-11.png)